 Whether installed indoors or in a patio kitchen, Spanish tiles are sturdy material made to withstand harsh climates and temperature changes.
 Know more about why these eye-catching pieces are the perfect backsplash for your kitchen.

-What Is A Spanish Tile Backsplash?
+What Is A Spanish Style Tile?

 Composition and Production: Centuries ago, Spanish tiles were made with high-quality ceramic materials or using the traditional terra cotta clay, fired at high temperatures making the material strong and durable.
-Together with its glazed surface, the finishing material makes it an excellent kitchen backsplash as it prevents water or moisture from seeping through the wall.
+It is this element of fired clay that gives Spanish tiles their ceramic tile durability.

 A Spanish tile kitchen backsplash is fireproof with a Class A rating and won’t easily break when subjected to high temperatures but has the potential to break in extreme cold.
 Porcelain tiles with Spanish tile design have a better structure to withstand freezing temperatures.

-Patterns: Patterns of the traditional tile are inspired by flower petals and plants with profiles similar to that of the baroque design’s sumptuous and rich character.
 This makes the tile perfect for a backsplash kitchen tile pattern, as it draws the eyes to the wall when aiming for the backsplash as the focal point or feature wall.
-The patterns
+The patterns look excellent for both wall tile and floor tile.

 Sizes.
 Traditional Spanish tiles have a square profile with a typical 3″ x 3″ size.
 Today, a Spanish tile kitchen backsplash can come in a variety of sizes, such as 3″ x 6″, 4″ x 4″, and 6″ x 6″.
 Smaller sizes, such as 1″ x 1″ or 2″ x 2″, are mostly used as insets for larger tiles as large as 320 x 160 cm.